-Description: Presenters will share their expertise in building and maintaining high-impact peer programs that improve health outcomes for people living with HIV and screen clips from Rise Up!, a documentary showcasing the 30-year history of a New York City peer training program through the diverse voices of those working to end the HIV epidemic.
+Description: Presenters will share their expertise in building and maintaining high-impact peer programs that improve health outcomes for people

 - Gain knowledge of the critical role peers/CHWs play as role models whose linkage-to-care and navigation services result in increased access/ retention in medical care. - Describe how employment and vocational training impact psychosocial outcomes leading to improved health for people with HIV. - Learn best practices to train and integrate Peers/CHWs into health care teams.